mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 without writing a single line of code.
 This GUI may be later adjusted at runtime.
 This application is shown at [@Fig:01-tango-gui-taurus].

+The Taurus has been widely adapted by the community and is currently more popular than ATK, since Python is the leading platform in science, where TANGO is mainly used.

 ## Web-based approach

 While it is easy to create a desktop client application, the __*web-based*